2016 Hawaii Health Workforce Summit

 Saturday, September 10, 2016 from 8:30 AM to 5:30 PM (HST)

-The 2016 Hawaii Health Workforce Summit will be form on Saturday September 10, 2016.
+The 2016 Hawaii Health Workforce Summit will be on Saturday September 10, 2016.
 Free registration for physicians, same day travel from neighbor islands provided.
 Career recruiters and financial planning sessions available.

 Having the Conversation (and how to get paid for it): POLST Workshop; Managing Successful Transitioning Home